Wireless CCTV Ltd uses cookies to ensure that we give you the best experience on our website.

 [show]

-Theft, vandalism and arson remain a persistent challenge for the construction industry, with national statistics revealing the high cost of these crimes.
+Theft, vandalism and arson remain a persistent challenge for the construction industry, however, construction theft is the most common crime they are faced with.

-The impact of theft is more than just the cost of equipment or material stolen.
-Those items need to be replaced, which has a time impact on your project, resulting in lost productivity or delays.
+And the impact of theft is more than just the cost of stolen equipment or material.
+Those items need to be replaced, which has a time impact on your project, resulting in lost productivity, delays and work stoppages.

-You may also have to inform insurance companies, which can be time-consuming and lead to higher premiums.
+You may also have to inform insurance companies, which can be time-consuming and lead to your construction site’s insurance facing increased premiums.

-The most recently released statistics from the insurer Allianz Cornhill revealed that theft costs the industry £800 million annually.
+The insurer Allianz Cornhill revealed that theft costs the industry £800 million annually.

 Digging deeper into this shocking statistic, the report also highlights a number of other key takeaways: